Research Talent Attraction Initiative - MSCA-PF

 • Certificate of marriage or equivalent (Top-up allowance), etc.

-Once points A) and B) are fulfilled, the proposal follow-up program will commence according to the established schedule (see the picture above labeled 'Plan of Action').
+Once points A) and B) are fulfilled, the proposal follow-up programme will commence according to the established schedule (see pictures above).

 This is the most important section of the proposal, carrying a weight of 50%.
 Therefore, take your time to carefully complete it, consult with your supervisor(s), and follow the tips and advice provided by the EU R&D Project Office.